ripienaar/free-for-dev/README.md

    * [Astra](https://astra.datastax.com/register) — Cloud Native Cassandra as a Service with 5GB free tier
    * [cloudamqp.com](https://www.cloudamqp.com/) — RabbitMQ as a Service, up to 1M messages/month and 20 connections free
    * [elephantsql.com](https://www.elephantsql.com/) — PostgreSQL as a service, 20 MB free
-   * [FaunaDB](https://fauna.com/) — Serverless cloud database, with native GraphQL, multi-model access and daily free tiers up to 5GB
+   * [FaunaDB](https://fauna.com/) — Serverless cloud database, with native GraphQL, multi-model access and daily free tiers up to 100 MB
    * [graphenedb.com](https://www.graphenedb.com/) — Neo4j as a service, up to 1,000 nodes and 10,000 relations free
    * [heroku.com](https://www.heroku.com/) — PostgreSQL as a service, up to 10,000 rows and 20 connections free (provided as an "addon," but can be attached to an otherwise empty app and accessed externally)
    * [lambda.store](https://lambda.store/) — Serverless Redis with free tier up to 5000 requests per day and 256MB max database size